Skip to content

 Controlling Replication

-Ioto can synchronize changes to the cloud on a per model basis.
-The schema process property defines how to synchronize each model.
-You can "enable" a model to be stored in the cloud, in the device or in both places.
+Ioto can synchronize changes to the cloud on a per item basis.
+The schema process property defines how to synchronize each item type.
+You can "enable" a database item to be stored in the cloud, in the device or in both places.
 You can also control the replication direction flow of changes.

-For each Model in the schema, a property under process specifies where the model resides and how it should be synchronized.
+For each item type in the schema, a property under process specifies where the item resides and how it should be synchronized.

 For example: